Nikhil-Ladha/Nikhil-Ladha/README.md

 <img src="banner.gif" alt="Hello 👋, you seem to have found a way to my GitHub profile!">
-<h2 align="center">I am Nikhil Ladha a software engineer by profession (and passion, of course :p).
+<h3>I am Nikhil Ladha a software engineer by profession (and passion, of course :p).
 Working at <a href="https://www.redhat.com/en">Red Hat</a> on <a href="https://www.gluster.org/">GlusterFS</a> - A scalable network file system.
 I also have keen interests in frontend developement and fullfill my desires through open-source contributions :), as result I also turn out to be a Maintainer/MeshMate at <a href="https://www.layer5.io">Layer5</a> - A service mesh company! </h2>
-<h3 align="center">I am a Maintainer at <a href="github.com/layer5io">Layer5</a>.
-Always eager to learn new things and try them.</h3>

 - 💻 All of my projects are available at <a href="https://www.github.com/Nikhil-Ladha"><img src="github.svg" alt="GitHub Logo" width="20" height="20">GitHub</a>